-This Nernst equation calculator presents the fundamental formula of electrochemistry - the Nernst equation, also known as the cell potential equation.
+This Nernst equation calculator presents the fundamental formula of electrochemistry — the Nernst equation, also known as the cell potential equation.
 It is a formula that allows you to calculate the reduction potential of a half-cell or full cell reaction.
-If you don't know what is the reduction potential, don't worry - we will explain all terms, describe in detail how to calculate the cell potential, and finish with a Nernst equation example that best presents its application.
+If you don't know what the reduction potential is, don't worry — we will explain all the terms, describe in detail how to calculate the cell potential, and finish with a Nernst equation example that best presents its application.

 What is the reduction potential?

 The reduction potential of a half-cell or full cell reaction is also called the redox potential or oxidation/reduction potential.
 It measures the tendency of molecules (or atoms, ions etc.) to acquire electrons and hence be reduced.
 This value is measured in volts (V) — the same units that are used by our Ohm's law calculator.

 Why exactly is it called oxidation/reduction potential?
 Oxidation occurs when electrons are removed — for example, when a free radical steals an electron from a cell.
 Reduction, on the other hand, means receiving or gaining electrons, for instance when an antioxidant donates an electron to a free radical.

 What does it mean in terms of reduction potential?
 A solution with a higher potential will have a tendency to gain electrons (be reduced), and a solution with a lower potential — to lose electrons (be oxidized).
 Note that a high reduction potential doesn't mean that the reaction will occur — the reaction still requires some activation energy to be supplied.